 Downtown Cebu City is crowded, dirty and polluted.
-But just dowtown.
-Outside of downtown it isn’t so bad, though traffic is a nightmare during rush hour.
+But just downtown.
+Outside of downtown, it isn’t so bad, though traffic is a nightmare during rush hour.

 But what place doesn’t have nightmarish rush hour traffic these days?
 Not as bad as some areas in the States: Like LA!
 Orlando & Tampa which are getting worse by the day!

-Another nice convenience are the familar products that abound in the Philippines, Crest, Dawn, M&M’s, Snickers, and many, many others that we’re all familar with here at home.
+Another nice convenience is the familiar products that abound in the Philippines, Crest, Dawn, M&M’s, Snickers, and many, many others that we’re all familiar with here at home.
 Including so many fast food names like McDonald’s, (there are four in Cebu City), KFC, Pizza Hut, Shakey’s Pizza, Dunkin’ Donuts, Mister Donut, Subway, and quite a few others.
 Manila even has Wendy’s BK, Starbucks, (of course), Fridays, and even Planet Hollywood and Hard Rock Cafe.
 Sears & JC Penny have stores in Manila, though no Wal-Mart, which surprises me.
 Give them time!
-Point is, you don’t even have to give up familar foods.
+Point is, you don’t even have to give up familiar foods.

 Cheaper then Denny’s!

-If girl watching and window shopping is on your venue, walk the SM City Mall, four levels of beautiful women!
+If window shopping is your thing, walk the SM City Mall, all four levels.
 The other mall is nice, but they all seem to congregate at the SM which stands for Shoe Mart, by the way.

 There’s even a bowling alley on the fourth level with computerized scoring, just as modern as you would find in the States.
 And to keep in touch with and rub it in your friend’s faces while you’re in paradise, internet cafes are everywhere.
 Just go during the day when the kids are in school.
 Once they get out, they get jam-packed and noisy with kids playing video games.
 And stay away from the malls on weekends unless you enjoy large crowds!
 Very large crowds!

-All in all, the Philippines is wonderful to visit, and to live.
+All in all, the Philippines is wonderful to visit and to live.
 And easy to get around since most people there speak English.
-It is the offical language in fact, and taught in schools.
+It is the official language in fact and taught in schools.
 But there are numerous dialects, the main one being Tagalog spoken in Luzon but understood by nearly everyone.
 There’s also Iango, Cebuano, Visayan, and I lost track of how many others.
 But again, nearly everyone speaks English.
 And some who do not speak English, do understand it, such as my father-in-law.

-And importantly, most Filipinos have a high respect for visitors, including us Americans.
+And importantly, most Filipinos have high respect for visitors, including us Americans.
 They remember what America did for them in World War 2 and are still thankful for it.
 Quite a few dislike our current President, but hey, a lot of us here at home don’t like him either!
-But they don’t take project that attitude onto us.
+But they don’t need to project that attitude onto us.
 I didn’t have a problem while I was there.
 Even during my first trip before marrying my wife, I was in Cebu, 2:00, 3:00 in the morning, not really knowing where I was, but no one bothered me.
-Several people said, “hi Joe,” as they call us all “Joe”, but were friendly.
-Once in a while I was approached by someone curious, just wanting to know what State I was from, etc. Terrific people.
+Several people said, “Hi Joe,” as they call us all “Joe”, but we are friendly.
+Once in a while, I was approached by someone curious, just wanting to know what State I was from, etc. Terrific people.

 Maybe I’ll see some of you during my next trip to my second home.
 I hope this information will be of value to someone.
 I have a lifetime of memories in the Philippines.
 I hope you will also, Mabuhay, as they say in the Philippines!